-To monitor the status of the battery, or if the battery is no longer holding a charge, run HP Battery Check in the HP Support Assistant app (select products only).
+To monitor the status of the battery, or if the battery is no longer holding a charge, follow these steps to run HP Battery Check in the HP Support Assistant app (select products only).

-Select the Search icon on the taskbar, type support in the search box, and then select the HP Support Assistant app.
+Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-- or -
+-or-